-In fact, in Jonah chapter 2, Jonah recounts his story in the form of a worship song saying this:
+In fact, in the story of Jonah (chapter 2), the Bible records that Jonah finally submitted his own will to the authority of the will of God in the form of a worship song saying this:

 “I called to the Lord out of my distress, and He answered me.
 Out of the belly of Sheol I cried, and You heard my voice.
 You cast me into the deep, into the heart of the seas, and the flood surrounded me.
 All Your billows and Your waves passed over me….
 When my life was ebbing away, I remembered the Lord; and my prayer came to You, into Your holy temple… I will sacrifice to You with the voice of thanksgiving...”

 “…the voice of thanksgiving” and sacrifice are the foundations of all worship!
 Then, immediately following Jonah’s time of worship this happened: “Then the Lord spoke to the fish, and it vomited Jonah out upon dry land.”
 (Jonah 2:10)